dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 ### `cleaner`

-Cleaner is fully replicable.
+`cleaner-disk` and `cleaner-hsm` are both fully replicable.
 Several instances must share the same database.
-The configuration should be synchronized such that all instances are configured the same way.
+The configuration should be synchronized such that all instances of the same type are configured the same way.

-When there are several `cleaner` instances in an installation, they negotiate a leader by means of ZooKeeper.
-Only this leader is active for all cleaner operations at any point in time.
-Should the leader disappear, another cleaner instance will take over.
+When there are several `cleaner-disk` or `cleaner-hsm` instances in an installation, they negotiate a leader by means of ZooKeeper.
+Only this leader is active for all `cleaner-disk`/`cleaner-hsm` operations at any point in time.
+Should the leader disappear, another cleaner instance of the same type will take over.

 This high availability (HA) role and the participants may be queried:
 ```
-\c cleaner@domain
+\c cleaner-disk@domain
 ha get role
 ha show participants
 ```